sharukh83/Linux-/README.md

 *  all : setfacl -dm "entry" /path/to/file
 *  setfacl -x u:user /path/to/file
 *  setfacl -b path/to/file

+## Compare Files

+* diff
+* cmp
+*

+## compress and un-compress files

+tar command is used to compress the file and store in one container file (tar cvf filename dir) (tar xvf tarfilename ) gzip gzip -d OR gunzip

 ## standard output to a file